Kieran Trippier: Newcastle United

-Trippier signed for Premier League club Newcastle United on 7 January 2022 on a two-and-a-half-year contract for a fee of £12 million plus add-ons.
-He made his debut on 8 January, in the 1–0 defeat to Cambridge United in the FA Cup.
+On 7 January 2022, Trippier signed for Premier League club Newcastle United on a two-and-a-half-year contract for a fee of £12 million plus add-ons.
+He made his debut on 8 January, in the 1–0 FA Cup third round defeat to Cambridge United.
 On 8 February, Trippier scored his first goal for Newcastle United, a free kick in a 3–1 win at home to Everton.

-On 13 February 2022, after scoring a second goal for the club, also a free kick, in a 1–0 home win against Aston Villa, Trippier broke his foot.
+On 13 February, after scoring a second goal for the club, also a free kick, in a 1–0 home win against Aston Villa, Trippier broke his foot.
 The news was described as "disastrous" for the club by pundit and former player Jermaine Jenas, and the club said they were unsure if Trippier would feature again that season.
-He would finish the season with 6 appearances and 2 goals for Newcastle in the Premier League.
+However, he ended up missing just nine matches and returned as a second-half substitute in the 5–0 loss against Manchester City.

-In the 2022-23 season, Trippier was a key member of the Newcastle team that reached third place in the Premier League at the November break, receiving regular praise from pundits for both his defensive and creative skills.
-The team conceded fewer goals than any other club, but Trippier was also in the top 3 of all players for chances created and crosses delivered.
+On 21 August 2022, Trippier scored Newcastle's third goal in an eventual 3–3 draw with Manchester City.
+Later in the match, he was initially sent off by referee Jarred Gillett for a knee-high challenge on Kevin De Bruyne, but it was overturned by VAR.
+In the 2022–23 season, Trippier was a key member of the Newcastle team that reached third place in the Premier League at the November break, receiving regular praise from pundits for both his defensive and creative skills.
+The team conceded fewer goals than any other club before the 2022 FIFA World Cup, and joint lowest across the season as a whole.
+Trippier was also in the top 3 of all players for chances created and crosses delivered.
 On 27 January 2023, he signed a contract extension until the summer of 2025.
+In the absence of club captain Jamaal Lascelles, Trippier regularly captained the side during the season and was named Newcastle United's Player of the Year for his performances.

+On 24 September 2023, Trippier played in Newcastle's 8–0 win at Sheffield United; he became the second player in Premier League history to assist three headed goals in a match.
+On 21 October 2023, following Newcastle's 4–0 win over Crystal Palace, Trippier became the first Newcastle player in Premier League history to assist a goal in four consecutive matches.
+On 16 March 2025 Trippier played the full 90 minutes in the 2025 EFL Cup final as Newcastle United won their first domestic trophy in 70 years, assisting the first goal from a corner.
+As former captain, he lifted the trophy with current and former captains Bruno Guimarães and Jamaal Lascelles.